christinerose/gibbr.org/blog/hillingar/index.md

 ## Building Unikernels

-Mirage uses the package manager for OCaml Opam^[[opam.ocaml.org](https://opam.ocaml.org/)].
-Dependencies in Opam, as is common in programming language package managers, has a file which -- among other meta-data, build/install scripts -- specifies dependencies and their version constraints.
+Mirage uses the package manager for OCaml Opam^[[opam.ocaml.org](https://opam.ocaml.org/)]. dependencies in Opam, as is common in programming language package managers, has a file which -- among other meta-data, build/install scripts -- specifies dependencies and their version constraints.
 For example^[For [mirage-www](https://github.com/mirage/mirage-www) targetting `hvt`.]
 ```
 ...